saturnboy/learning_collection_views/README.md

 * UICollectionView as a grid - display data in a grid

 __Storyboard2__
+* UICollectionView as a paged scroll view - display data in a one-cell-per-page horizontal scrollable paged view

+__Storyboard3__
-* UICollectionView as a row row - display data in a scrollable horizontal row
+* UICollectionView as a row - display data in a single scrolling row via a custom horizontal line layout

 =====
 _all code is MIT_